 Another scenic drive is the Newfound Gap Road, which runs from Gatlinburg to Cherokee, North Carolina.
 Pine, oak, hardwood, and evergreen forests set the backdrop for a variety of terrain along this road.

-Roaring Fork Motor Trail is a 5.5-mile-long, one-way driving lane with great views and some of those historic structures we mentioned earlier.
-Rainbow Falls, found along this trail, features an 80-foot-waterfall that sometimes produces a rainbow on sunny days.
+Roaring Fork Motor Trail is a 5.5-mile-long, one-way driving lane with great views and some historic structures we mentioned earlier.
+Rainbow Falls, found along this trail, feature an 80-foot waterfall that sometimes produces a rainbow on sunny days.

 The falls are about a 5.4-mile hike (round trip).
 It’s considered a moderate hike but does have rocky terrain and elevation changes.
-So, be sure to pack your hiking boots for your smoky mountains trip.
+So, pack your hiking boots for your smoky mountains trip.

-In addition to the aforementioned salamanders, Great Smoky Mountains National Park holds another unique bit of nature.
-It’s one of only a few places in the world (Congaree National Park in South Carolina and the Allegheny National Forest in Pennsylvania are two others) with synchronous fireflies.
+In addition to the salamanders above, the Great Smoky Mountains National Park holds another unique bit of nature.
+It’s one of only a few places worldwide (Congaree National Park in South Carolina and the Allegheny National Forest in Pennsylvania are two others) with synchronous fireflies.

-The light pattern of these interesting insects is made up of five to eight flashes, then a pause of eight seconds, and then a repeat of the pattern.
+The light pattern of these interesting insects comprises five to eight flashes, then a pause of eight seconds, and then a repeat of the pattern.
 As more and more fireflies take part, the forest becomes ablaze with illumination.

-These mesmerizing flashing patterns occur during mating season, which is a timeframe of about three weeks lasting from mid-May to mid-June.
+These mesmerizing flashing patterns occur during mating season, about three weeks from mid-May to mid-June.

 Travelers wanting to get the most out of a Smoky Mountain National Park vacation will want to stay as close as possible.
 Magic Moments II is about six miles from the park.
 It has one bedroom, and one bathroom, and can accommodate four guests.
 Enjoy amenities like a heart-shaped jacuzzi, a fireplace, a fully stocked kitchen, a pool table, and a hot tub on the deck.